peter-ha/qtworldsummit2019-presentation/presentation/qtws-qskinny.md

 ^ QSkinny and QML are not mutually exclusive, programmer can decide how much of each he/she wants (including no QML) ^ mix and match C++/QML
-^ LGPLv2: works with Qt 5.6; not much new on the C++ side (except Vulkan / shapes) ^ QSkinny is free software (LGPLv2; maybe MIT/BSD in the future). eglfs: Qt 5.6 works well, and LGPLv2 can be used.
+^ LGPLv2: works with Qt 5.6; not much new on the C++ side (except Vulkan / shapes).
+The tractor UI shown before is using QSkinny on top of Qt 5.6.
+^ QSkinny is free software (LGPLv2; maybe MIT/BSD in the future).
+When using eglfs: Qt 5.6 works well, and LGPLv2 can be used.
+Also, when only using C++ part (not QML), after 5.6 there wasn't that much new (exception: Vulkan / Metal etc. backends).
-^ However: It is not a general purpose toolkit yet, many controls were created to match the use case of the project ^ Using 5.6?
-If somebody is only interested in C++, not QML: Qt5 doesn't offer that much more.
+^ However: It is not a general purpose toolkit yet, many controls were created to match the use case of the project.

 ---